norcams/docs-enduser/docs/terraform-part2.rst

 Key pairs
 ---------

+In the previous examples, we relied on the key pair already existing in NREC.
+If we don't already have a key pair in NREC, or we wish to use another one, we can use Terraform to manage this part.

 We can have Terraform automatically create a key pair for us, instead of relying on a preexisting key pair.
 This is accomplished by creating a resource block for a key pair: